NIVANorge/niva-aquainfra/README.md

 ### Use Cases data flow
 ##### Example
-Research question: ?
+* Research question: ?

-Parameters that will be analyzed to answer the question: Chl-a, cDOM (example)
+* Parameters that will be analyzed to answer the question: Chl-a, cDOM (example)
+* Jupyter Notebook for this question: ?

 ```mermaid
 flowchart TB